Incredibly useful things to know before hiking the Annapurna Circuit

 Most teahouses will have basic amenities, such as showers and toilets.
 Up until Manang, you'll be able to have hot, solar powered showers, although be prepared to fight for first position!
 You do have to pay for warm showers, but it's definitely worth it.

-You are also able to charge your electronic devices, and this comes at a cost too.
+You are also able to charge your electronic devices, although this comes at a small cost.